inbo/tutorials/content/tutorials/spatial_variograms/index.md

 <img
 src="spatial_variograms.markdown_strict_files/figure-markdown_strict/fig-empirical-variogram-1.png"
 id="fig-empirical-variogram"
-alt="Figure 5: The left panel shows the averaged difference-distance plot, whereas the right panel is the semivariance, plotted against the distance." />
+alt="Figure 6: The left panel shows mean absolute difference, whereas the right panel is the semivariance, both plotted against the distance." />
-<figcaption>Figure 5: The left panel shows the averaged difference-distance plot, whereas the right panel is the semivariance, plotted against the distance.</figcaption><br>
+<figcaption>Figure 6: The left panel shows mean absolute difference, whereas the right panel is the semivariance, both plotted against the distance.</figcaption><br>

-You might call the right one (<a href="#fig-empirical-variogram" class="quarto-xref">Figure 5</a>, right) the "empirical variogram", if you like.
+You might call these (<a href="#fig-empirical-variogram" class="quarto-xref">Figure 6</a>) the "empirical variogram", if you like.
-It is effectively a variogram.
+They are effectively a variogram.
 Vari-o-gram.
-A plot of the bin-wise semivariance against distance.
+A plot of the bin-wise semivariance (or other difference measures) against distance.

 Good to have.
+Now let's get started.

 # Model Regression